Duyen-codes/bikeApp/README.md

 ### Backend: NodeJS + Express

 My first experience with backend development was with PHP when I was studying fullstack development program.
 But since I've found that NodeJS offers the chance to do more with JavaScript so I self-taught NodeJS and Express by doing personal projects and taking an online course by University of Helsinki.
 I have found it quite nice to work with since I always want to go for fullstack development.
-I'm also interested in Java and C#/.NET so I definitely want to extend my tech skills with other technologies in the future.
+I'm also interested in Java and C#/.NET so I definitely want to extend my tech skills with these technologies in the future.

 - nodejs
 - express